jsuereth/ottl-proposal/PROPOSAL.md

 ```
 ON log
-WHEN log.body AS String(content) if content != Nil
+WHEN log.body IS String(content) if content != Nil
 YIELD log with {
   attributes: parse_regex_to_attributes("^Host=(?P<host>[^,]+), Type=(?P<type>.*)$", content)
 }